 Relationship.
 If you build it, sales will come.
 So how do you build it?

-If building relationship is the most important secret about book marketing, here’s the most important secret about building relationship.
+If building relationships is the most important secret about book marketing, here’s the most important secret about how to do it.
 You must be genuine.
 If you have an ulterior motive, it will show.

 Writing Prompt: Bree didn’t hear him walk up behind her, but she knew he was there.

-Karen Sargent is an award-winning author whose debut novel, WAITING FOR BUTTERFLIES, is the 2017 IAN Book of the Year.
+Karen Sargent is an award-winning author whose debut novel, WAITING FOR BUTTERFLIES, was the 2017 IAN Book of the Year.
 She writes “stories that stir the soul” with characters whose imperfect faith collides with real-life conflicts.
-A romantic element is woven within.
 She also blogs at The MOM Journey, where moms aren’t perfect and that’s perfectly okay.
-Her writing has been featured in Guidepost’s Angels on Earth magazine and online at Writer’s Digest and Southern Writers Magazine Suite T. She is the volunteer coordinator for WFWA and a member of ACFW, the Missouri Writers’ Guild, and the SEMO Writers’ Guild.
-When she’s not writing, Karen teaches high school and college English and resides in the beautiful Arcadia Valley with her husband and two daughters.
+Her writing has been featured in Guidepost’s Angels on Earth magazine and Chicken Soup for the Soul, as well as online at Writer’s Digest.
+A newly retired English teacher, Karen gets her “teaching fix” by coaching and encouraging new writers and presenting workshops at writer’s guilds and conferences.
+She is a member of ACFW, WFWA, the Missouri Writers’ Guild, and the SEMO Writers’ Guild.
 Visit her at KarenSargentBooks.com.